 Some of the companies that Cambridge Information Group (CIG) invests in deal in subjects and materials that would make a university don drool.
-CIG focuses broadly on businesses in the information and education industries, and in recent years has concentrated on the arts, humanities, technology, and the social sciences.
-CIG's flagship operation is ProQuest, which provides digital scholarly content to a clientele exceeding 30,000, particularly colleges and universities.
-Having completed 30-plus investments during the past eight years, CIG typically revamps the top management of the businesses it acquires and holds on to its investments long-term.
+CIG focuses broadly on businesses in the information, research, and education industries, concentrating on the arts, humanities, technology, and social sciences.
+CIG's flagship operation is ProQuest, which provides digital scholarly content to more than 30,000 clients, particularly colleges and universities.
+Having completed 30-plus investments during the past eight years, CIG typically revamps the top management of acquired firms and holds on to its investments long-term.
 Founded in 1971, CIG has been owned exclusively by the Snyder family since the early 1990s.

-With dual headquarter offices in New York City and Bethesda, Maryland (for its close proximity to Washington, DC), CIG manages more than 70 locations worldwide in 26 countries through its portfolio companies.
+With dual-headquarter offices in New York City and Bethesda, Maryland (for its close proximity to Washington, DC), CIG manages more than 70 locations worldwide in 26 countries through its portfolio companies.

 CIG is known to be acquisitive.
 Primarily, its goal is to expand and grow its existing operating companies.
 To its benefit, the firm's strategy is to invest in a variety of businesses -- any size, location, and technology structure -- that it can tap for its expertise.